-Section 7.8 Quorum.
-Two-thirds (2/3) of the directors currently holding office is a quorum for the transaction of business.
-In the absence of a quorum, a majority of the directors present may adjourn a meeting from time to time until a quorum is present.
+Section 7.8 Ouorum.
+A majority of the directors currently holding office is a quorum for the transaction of business.

 Section 7.9 Board Action.
-The act of a majority of the directors present at a meeting at which a quorum is present shall be the act of the board of directors, unless the act of a greater number is required by law or these Bylaws.
+The act of a majority of the directors present at a meeting at which a quorum is present shall be the act of the board of directors, unless the act of a greater number is required by law or these Bylaws, however, in no event will an action of the Directors be valid where the action was passed solely by the vote of Directors from two Industry Sectors or defeated solely by the vote of Directors in an single Industry Sector.